 He explained it very clearly, “No one takes my life from me; I lay it down by my own choice.”

 It was not nails that held Christ to the cross, but love; and that was love of you.

 Jeremy Berg is the founding pastor of MainStreet Covenant Church in Mound, MN, and an ordained minister in the Evangelical Covenant Church (ECC).
-He obtained a Master's degree in Theological Studies from Bethel Seminary (2005), a Bachelor's degree in Biblical Studies from Bethel University (2002), and is currently doing doctoral studies in New Testament at Northern Seminary with Dr. Scot McKnight.
+Jeremy is currently doing doctoral studies in New Testament Context with Dr. Scot McKnight at Northern Seminary.
+He obtained a Master's degree in Theological Studies from Bethel Seminary (2005) and a Bachelor's degree in Biblical Studies from Bethel University (2002).
 Most importantly, he's lucky to be married to Kjerstin and the proud daddy of Peter, Isaak and Abigail.

 View all posts by Jeremy Berg